 A Business License Matters

 When Maglaque looks to add guides for the eight tours she’s currently offering—including those in the National Gallery of Art and the Library of Congress—it’s essential that tour guides have a business license.
 “Unfortunately, a lot of people don’t bother getting one,” she says.
 “But I look for it.
-It means that they’re willing to pay the D.C. government to get licensed, [which suggests] they’re dedicated.”
+It means that they’re willing to pay the D.C. government to get licensed, they’re dedicated.”

 Engage Local Guilds and DMCs